zarf-dev/proposals/0048-schema-update-process/README.md

 ### The PackageAccessor interface

-Zarf has three package sources: an on-disk built package (`PackageLayout`), a cluster-deployed package (`DeployedPackage`), and a loaded but not yet built package (`DefinedPackage`). `PackageLayout` and `DeployedPackage` implement a new interface that returns per-version package definitions.
+Zarf has three package sources: an on-disk built package (`PackageLayout`), a cluster-deployed package (`DeployedPackage`), and a loaded but not yet built package (`DefinedPackage`).
+These sources wil implement a new interface that returns per-version package definitions.

 ```go
 // PackageAccessor is the read contract implemented by built and cluster package sources.